bvanderlugt/azure-intro-demo/README.md

 ## Resource-group Module

-The [resource-group](terraform/modules/resource-group) just defines the main resource group that we are using with all resources in this infra.
+The [resource-group](terraform/modules/resource-group) module just defines the main resource group that we are using with all resources in this infra.
 The resource groups are used in the Azure cloud used for providing a view to a set of resources and it is also easy manually to destroy a set of resources just by deleting the resource group.

 ## Vnet Module

-The [vnet](terraform/modules/vnet) is a bit longer.
+The [vnet](terraform/modules/vnet) module is a bit longer.
 First it defines a virtual network (vnet).
 We inject a [cidr address space](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) for the virtual network.
 All our resources will be using this address space.
 Then we define a subnet for making the security group rules easier.

 After the vnet and subnet we have a security group definition, and then we associate this sg to the subnet.
 After that we finally have the only rule in this sg - the only inbound traffic that we allow is ssh (port 22).

 ## Vm Module

-The [vm](terraform/modules/vm) is a also a bit more complex.
+The [vm](terraform/modules/vm) module is a also a bit more complex.
 But let's not be intimidated - I took most of the code from a [Microsoft documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-create-complete-vm).
 As you can see, you can find infra code examples quite easily in the net - you don't have to invent the wheel again when creating most of the infra code.

 So, in the vm module we first create the ssh keys.
 I later realized that there is some bash inline scripting here - most possibly won't be working if you run terraform in a Windows box (I must test this myself and make this part a bit simpler e.g. injecting the ssh public key manually here).